Cubbington: Activities and sport

-Cubbington's silver band plays all around Warwickshire.
-The current Cubbington Silver Band was formed in 1995 as a result of an idea by Ken Lindop, who was then the vicar of St Mary's parish church.
-In March 2007 the band attained Midland Area Champions 4th section.
-In March 2009 the band won again, this time becoming 3rd Section Midland Area Champions.
-A trip to Harrogate to compete against the other top bands in the country resulted in the band placing 3rd.
-The band won the 2015 Midland Area Brass Band Championships for the 4th Section, and was set to compete in Cheltenham at the National Finals in September 2015.
+The original Cubbington Silver Band was formed in 1900, before disbanding in 1965, having played events such as Kenilworth Carnival.
+The current iteration of Cubbington Silver Band was re-formed in 1995, as a result of an idea by Ken Lindop, who was then the vicar of St Mary's parish church, and plays all around Warwickshire, and the Midlands.

+In March 2007, the band won the 4th Section of the Midland Area Brass Band Championships.
+This resulted in qualification for the National Brass Band Championship of Great Britain, in Harrogate, where the band represented the Midlands Area and finished 13th.
+In March 2009 the band won the Midlands Area again, this time as 3rd Section Champions, and another trip to Harrogate to compete against the other top bands in the country resulted in the band finishing in 3rd place.
+The band won the 2015 4th Section Midland Area Brass Band Championships and again competed at the National Finals (which has since moved to Cheltenham) in September 2015, finishing in 17th place.
+In March 2026 the band were again 4th Section Midlands Area Champions, qualifying for the National Finals, taking place in York, September 2026.

 The village hall is used for various projects including the Cubbington OAP group, and performances by the Cubbington Players, an amateur dramatic group.
 Behind the Victorian Methodist church is a large hall which is also used for groups including Cub Scouts and Beaver Scouts, a youth club, a ladies' fellowship and a small Junior Church.